chanzuckerberg/napari-hub/docs/v0-tech-spec.md

       column.
 More details for this feature defined under Features: Global Search Bar.
     * Filter [checkboxes] - Fields to filter are defined in [this table](https://github.com/chanzuckerberg/napari-hub/wiki/Customizing-your-plugin's-listing#fields).
 We will use all items from the “Filterable” column.
       More details for this feature defined under Features: Filter/Sort
-    * Sort [dropdown/radio buttons] - Spreadsheet with fields and info defined.
-We will use all items from the “Sort” column.
+    * Sort [dropdown/radio buttons] - Fields to sort are defined in [this table](https://github.com/chanzuckerberg/napari-hub/wiki/Customizing-your-plugin's-listing#fields).
+We will use all items from the “Sortable” column.
 More details for this feature defined under Features: Filter/Sort
   * Plugin list data to display
     * Fields and info specification on Github.
 We will use all items from the “List view” column